LeChat76/Projet10OC/README.md

         - field you can modify : __statut__=<todo, inprogress, finished>
 - **DEL** method:
-    - You can delete specific issue only if you are the author of the issue: `localhost:8000/api/issue/<int:pk>/`
+    - You can delete specific issue only if you are the author of the issue: `localhost:8000/api/issue/<int:pk>/` Note : delete an issue will delete comments associated to

 ----------------------------------------------------------------------------------